Bariatric Nutrition Guidelines

 • Beef, chicken or vegetable bouillon or canned broth

-• Decaffeinated coffee or tea
+• Decaffeinated coffee or tea (no creamer or milk added)

 • Crystal Light®